-- 6.144 Schedule 2 to the Code requires certain information to be included in an access application.
+- Definitions should be consistently applied: in general terms, the Code does not use the defined terms in a consistent manner.
+This leads to ambiguity and confusion in a number of areas.
+In a number of clauses, conflicting terms or non-defined terms are used when defined terms exist under clause 3 of the Code. - Incorrect definitions used in clause 10(3): the term 'network infrastructure facilities' used in clause 10(3) of the Code is not defined.
+The term 'network system assets' should be used.
+In addition, the term 'connection assets' should be used instead of 'connection point' because a connection point is simply the point at which the electricity network physically connects to someone else's electricity infrastructure. - Schedule 2 issues: schedule 2 to the Code requires certain information to be included in an access application.
 However: - there is no reference to the capacity of the network system assets in paragraph (c); - the term 'maximum demand' used in paragraph (h) is not defined presumably this should be a reference to 'contract maximum demand'; - it is unclear what is meant by paragraph (j), as this information will already be covered by paragraphs (g) and (h); and - paragraph (n) refers to any 'disturbing load', which is not defined in clause 3 of the Code.

-Recommendation (43) Clause 3 (and associated clauses) of the Code should be amended to address the definitional anomalies identified by the Commission's legal advisers.
+6.212 Accordingly, it was the Commission's draft recommendation that clause 3 (and associated clauses) of the Code be amended to address the definitional anomalies identified by the Commission's legal advisers (draft recommendation (43)).